skeffington/Promin-tools/README.md

 "The significance parameter corresponds to the binomial probability threshold necessary to “fix” each motif position during the motif-building phase of the algorithm.
 It is critical to note that this value does not take into account a correction for multiple hypotheses (such as the Bonferroni correction).
 On any given motif-x search step there are (number of possible characters at each position) * (number of nonfixed positions) hypotheses being tested.
 For example, in an S-centered analysis of width 15, there would be (20) * (14) = 80 hypotheses tested.
 To ensure an alpha-value of at least 0.05 by the Bonferroni method, one would need to divide the desired alphavalue by the total number of hypotheses tested (i.e., 0.05/280 = 0.00018).
 Thus, for the previous example inputting a significance value of 0.00018 into motif-x would in fact correspond to a p-value of 0.05.
 The use of a motif-x significance threshold 15 greater than 0.0005 is not suggested as it may result in the extraction of motifs that are not statistically significant.
 The default value of this parameter is 0.000001, which corresponds to an actual alpha-value of approximately 0.0003 for a protein motif analysis of width 15 after Bonferroni correction.
 A significance threshold of 0.000001 was chosen for the present example."

+*fLPS p-value cutoff:* fLPS is used to identify proteins of biased composition to include in the clustering analysis.
+By default we restrict clustering based on motif content to these proteins, because a validated link between cluster membership and protein function has only been established for proteins of biased compostion (see ProminTools manuscript).
+However the user may effectively remove this requirement by changeing the parameter to one.

+*dcor cut-off:* To ensure that only proteins with reasonable motif-based similarity to other proteins in the data set enter the clustering procedure, proteins are required to have a Distance Correlation (dcor) value above 0.65 (default) with at least one other protein.
+Setting the dcor parameter to 0 will result in all proteins (that pass the other filters) being included in the clustering analysis.

 *Output prefix:* This is the text which will be at the beginning of each of the output file names

 #### Description of motif finder outputs: